Arithmetic subgroups of Chevalley group schemes over function fields II: Conjugacy classes of maximal unipotent subgroups: Introduction

-As the rational points of an algebraic group over a field, by Jordan decomposition, there are elements of $\mathbf{G}(k)$ that are either semisimple or unipotent.
+In the following, we will consider certain subgroups of $\mathbf{G}(k)$ consisting in semisimple elements, or in unipotent elements.
+This makes sense from the Jordan decomposition of the linear algebraic group $\mathbf{G}_k$.
 We say that a subgroup $U$ of $\mathbf{G}(k)$ is unipotent (resp. diagonalisable) if any element $u\in U$ is unipotent (resp. semisimple) in $\mathbf{G}(k)$.
 In this paper, we focus on maximal unipotent subgroups of $\mathcal{S}$-arithmetic subgroups.